General Metrics

 Host Metrics KDE Columns

-The following table shows the correspondence between the metrics described above and the columns of the KDE:
+The following table shows the correspondence between the metrics described above and the columns of the Kentik Data Engine (KDE):

 Metric in portal Type: